Can lithium batteries leak? Revealing the truth and tips for safe use

 Prevent physical harm

-Avoid dropping lithium batteries or subjecting them to shock or physical stress, as this may damage the battery case and cause leakage.
+Avoid dropping lithium batteries or subjecting them to impact or physical stress, as this may damage the battery casing and cause leakage.

 Use suitable chargers

 Always use the charger provided by the battery manufacturer or a compatible charger recommended for the specific battery type.
-Using incompatible chargers may result in overcharging, overheating and possibly leakage.
+Using incompatible chargers may result in overcharging, overheating and possible leakage.

-Do not overcharge lithium batteries as this may result in the release of gases, breakdown of the electrolyte and possible leakage.
+Do not overcharge lithium batteries as this may cause the release of gases, degradation of the electrolyte and possible leakage.
 Once the battery is fully charged, disconnect it from the charger.

 Replace damaged batteries

-If you notice signs of physical damage, such as: b If the battery is full or leaking, replace it immediately.
+If you notice any signs of physical damage, such as a bulging or leaking battery, replace it immediately.
 Do not attempt to use or charge damaged batteries.

 Follow device-specific guidelines